opensearch-project/opensearch-benchmark/docs/track.rst

 * Source URL of the benchmark data.
 * A list of steps to run, which we'll call "challenge", for example indexing data with a specific number of documents per bulk request or running searches for a defined number of iterations.

-Track File Format and Storage
+Workload File Format and Storage
 =============================

 A track is specified in a JSON file.